-While most LED lights are dimmable, a common complaint is hearing a buzzing sound coming from the lights when they are dimmed.
+While most LED lights are dimmable, a common complaint is hearing a hum or buzzing sound coming from LED lights when they are dimmed.

-What you’re looking for is either a CL dimmer or an ELV dimmer.
+What you’re looking for is a CL dimmer, LED+ dimmer, or an ELV dimmer on the list.

-CL dimmers are made by Lutron and designed to be compatible with LEDs.
+CL and LED+ dimmers are made by Lutron and designed to be compatible with LEDs.
 My experience with them has been excellent.
 They have a low-end trim adjustment that allows you to get the best dimming range possible.
-CL dimmers will eliminate the buzzing on most brands of LEDs, but not all.
+CL and LED+ dimmers will eliminate the buzzing on most brands of LEDs, but not all.

 Electronic Low Voltage (aka reverse phase or trailing edge) dimmers are designed for electronic (capacitive) loads like LEDs.
-In my experience, ELV dimmers help or eliminate the buzz almost every time.
+In my experience, a trailing edge dimmer will help or eliminate the buzz almost every time.

 That said, there are two downsides to ELV dimmers.
 The first is that they require a neutral wire in the switch box, which your switch box may or may not have depending on how the circuit is wired.
 The second downside is they are usually more expensive then other types of dimmers.